Meshaal-Mouawad/AI-Powered_KPI_Extractor_Interactive_Bluebook_Generator/docs/sox_emissions_concentration_kgm3.rst

          </tr>
          <tr>
             <td>Reporting Source</td>
-            <td>Data for this KPI is typically sourced from continuous emissions monitoring systems (CEMS) or gas analyzers that provide real-time measurements of SOx emissions.</td>
+            <td>Data for this KPI is typically sourced from emissions analyzers and monitoring systems installed in industrial facilities.</td>
          </tr>
          <tr>
             <td>Comments</td>
-            <td>Regular monitoring of SOx Emissions Concentration is essential for identifying trends, ensuring compliance with environmental regulations, and implementing necessary corrective actions to reduce emissions.</td>
+            <td>Regular monitoring of SOx Emissions Concentration is essential for identifying trends in emissions and implementing strategies for reduction, thereby contributing to improved air quality and regulatory compliance.</td>
          </tr>
       </tbody>
    </table>